starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

   - `powershell.exe: disabled`
 - If using standard Wine, winetricks **20250102** or newer is required to install powershell
   1. navigate to your game prefix directory `~/Games/star-citizen`
-  2. run the following in your terminal `./sc-launch.sh shell` then `winetricks powershell`
+  2. Use the LUG Helper's Maintence menu `Install Powershell` button
 - If using standard Wine, CLI mode must be enabled in Lutris
   - Right click the game -> Configure -> System options -> Toggle on advanced options -> CLI mode
 - The 2.0 Launcher may need to be installed manually.
 See [below](#rsi-launcher-manual-update) for instructions